-When deciding which firm to choose to represent you in a whistleblower claim, it is vital that you consider the experience, knowledge and resources of the firm.
+When deciding which practice to choose to represent you in a whistleblower claim, it is vital that you consider the experience, knowledge, and resources of the practice.
 For years, the false claims attorneys of Stephen Danz & Associates have assisted employees and contractors with the uncovering of fraud against the federal and state government.
 At the same time, our attorneys have claimed money for the whistleblowers in return for their reporting or participation in such actions.
 Please see below examples of cases that our attorneys have been involved in, and feel free to contact us to discuss the cases or your current case for a free, confidential consultation by calling us at (877) 789-9707 completing the online form at www.https://federalfalseclaimsattorneys.com/contactus.
-We represent clients nation-wide.
+We represent clients nationwide.

 Stephen Danz & Associates attorneys have co-counseled or participated in cases alleging: mischarging of the government; fraud in the inducement; false certification; substandard products and services; reverse false claims in all major industries such as healthcare, transportation, education, federally-insured loans; as well as insurance and aerospace.

-- Health Care Fraud (overbilling, unbundling, unnecessary medical treatment, upcoding). $3.5 million dollars recovered.
-Complaint chosen by John Bose as best exemplar complaint for inclusion in Civil False Claims and Qui Tam Actions Handbook, Vol 1.
-(Sidicane ex rel US vs. Sisters of the Sacred Heart Hospital.)
+- Health Care Fraud (overbilling, unbundling, unnecessary medical treatment, upcoming). $3.5 million dollars recovered.
+Complaint chose by John Bose as best exemplar complaint about inclusion in Civil False Claims and Qui Tam Actions Handbook, Vol 1.
+(Sidicane ex rel the US vs. Sisters of the Sacred Heart Hospital.)

 - Health Care Fraud.
-Complaint alleged failure to advise plan members of right to seek appeal of denied healthcare in Managed Care Organization.
+The complaint alleged failure to advise plan members of the right to seek an appeal of denied healthcare in the Managed Care Organization.
 (Case under seal)

 - Aerospace fraud in Army Helicopter contracting.
-Complaint alleged that the company falsified its manufacturing certification.
+The complaint alleged that the company falsified its manufacturing certification.
 (Matter of Hernandez vs. McDonnell Douglas) (Confidential settled as an administrative claim)

 - Aerospace fraud alleging falsification of 24/7 testing of critical aircraft, missile and rocket systems, implied certification.
 (Confidential settlement)

-- Grant fraud by county government agency.
-Complaint alleged $60 million dollars in reverse false claim in accepting federal government grant money and failure to deliver or reimburse the federal government for annual grants.
+- Grant fraud by a county government agency.
+The complaint alleged $60 million dollars in reverse false claim in accepting federal government grant money and failure to deliver or reimburse the federal government for annual grants.
 (Confidential settlement)

 - Student Loan Fraud.
-Complaint alleged false billing and misrepresentation by “travel college” as to graduation/placement in a field.
+The complaint alleged false billing and misrepresentation by “travel college” as to graduation/placement in a field.
 (Confidential settlement)

 - Student Loan incentive and enrollment-based payment to recruiters fraud.
-Complaint alleged violations of Department of Education laws and other regulations.
+The complaint alleged violations of Department of Education laws and other regulations.
 (Confidential settlement)

 - Federally-insured loan fraud.
-Complaint alleged that a loan company submitted applications on behalf of borrowers who lender knew, or should have known, were not in compliance with loan standards in such matters as income, etc. (Confidential settlement)
+The complaint alleged that a loan company submitted applications on behalf of borrowers who lender knew, or should have known, were not in compliance with loan standards in such matters as income, etc. (Confidential settlement)